December 29, 2025, 2:56 pm | Read time: 9 minutes

 After many years of hard work, quite a few retirees dream of spending their golden years in a country where life is pleasant and relaxed.
 The “Global Retirement Index” from the U.S. magazine “International Living” annually identifies the best countries for retirees.
 TRAVELBOOK presents the results for 2026.

 Pleasant temperatures, a beach right outside the door, relaxed neighbors—this is how many people envision their retirement.
-Added to this are more practical desires for an affordable standard of living, optimal healthcare, and a straightforward, positive welcome culture.
+Additionally, there are more practical desires for an affordable standard of living, optimal healthcare, and a straightforward, positive welcoming culture.
 The “Global Retirement Index” from the U.S. magazine “International Living” offers inspiration for where in the world retirees can live comfortably and beautifully.

-Each year, it identifies the best countries to retire in by surveying expatriates and correspondents on-site.
-Additionally, it analyzes data on living costs, climate, visas, healthcare systems, and other important areas.
-In 2026, a compact list of ten worthwhile retirement destinations has emerged once again.
-Five of them are located in Europe.
+Each year, the index identifies the best countries to retire in by surveying expatriates and correspondents on-site.
+It also analyzes data on living costs, climate, visas, healthcare systems, and other important areas.
+In 2026, a compact list of ten worthwhile retirement destinations has emerged, five of which are in Europe.

 Overview